-ADOLESCENTS:
+Adolescents:

-- · Can be unrealistic in their expectations or beliefs about prognosis, recovery, etc. - Will sometimes act "grown up" and try to protect others from their more distressing thoughts and feelings. - Are sensitive to being excluded from discussions of their condition, treatment, etc. - Are self-conscious about looking different or being isolated from peers. - Can experience significant pain, anger, or frustration when challenged to do something that was once routine. - Responses can include withdrawing or acting out (intense anger, emotional outbursts, increased aggression, etc.) in response to stressors and feeling dependent on others. - Need age-appropriate opportunities for choice and control; as well as plenty of emotional support from friends and family.
+- Can be unrealistic in their expectations or beliefs about prognosis, recovery, etc. - Will sometimes act "grown up" and try to protect others from their more distressing thoughts and feelings. - Are sensitive to being excluded from discussions of their condition, treatment, etc. - Are self-conscious about looking different or being isolated from peers. - Can experience significant pain, anger, or frustration when challenged to do something that was once routine. - Responses can include withdrawing or acting out (intense anger, emotional outbursts, increased aggression, etc.) in response to stressors and feeling dependent on others.